jasonzhangs001/shiyaozhang.github.io/index.md

 ### Education:

-Doctor of Philosophy in Electrical Engineering,
+•	Doctor of Philosophy in Electrical Engineering,
   The University of Hong Kong, Hong Kong SAR, China, 2016/09 – 2020/07

-Master of Science in Electrical Engineering, University of Southern California, Los Angeles, California, USA 2015/01 – 2016/05
+•	Master of Science in Electrical Engineering, University of Southern California, Los Angeles, California, USA 2015/01 – 2016/05

-Bachelor of Science in Electrical Engineering,
+•	Bachelor of Science in Electrical Engineering,
   Minor: Economics (Graduate with Distinction),
   Purdue University, West Lafayette, Indiana, USA 2010/08 – 2014/12,

+### Professional Experience:

+•	Post-doctoral Research Fellow, 2020/09 – Present

+  Academy for Advanced Interdisciplinary Studies

+  Southern University of Science and Technology, Shenzhen, China

+•	Visiting Scholar,	2020/08 – 2020/09

+  Department of Computer Science and Engineering

+  Southern University of Science and Technology, Shenzhen, China

+•	Research Assistant,	2018/04 – 2019/03

+  The University of Hong Kong Shenzhen Institute of Research and Innovation (HKU-SIRI), Shenzhen, China

 ### Publications: (\*) Corresponding Author.